maxfischer2781/chainlet/docs/source/glossary.rst

         to it at once.

     branch
+        A processing sequence that is traversed concurrently with others.

     branching
-        Splitting of the processing sequence into multiple subsequences.
+        Splitting of the processing sequence into multiple :term:`branches <branch>`.
         Usually implies a :term:`fork`.

+    merging
+        Combining of multiple :term:`branches <branch>` into one.
+        Usually implies a :term:`join`.